gdaverdin/bioinfo/Lab-4-:-Alignment-and-Phylogeny.md

 1) Aligning sequences with MUSCLE:

 Muscle is a good, all-around multiple sequence aligner.
+Check out the manual page and learn how to use Muscle with default settings.
+Generate a multiple sequence alignment for the peptide file.

     /usr/local/muscle/latest/bin/muscle -h